-The Anzo CLI enables you to request results in the following formats: TriG (default), RDF, RDFS, XML, NT, N3, TTL, TriX, and JSON.
-To change the format for results, you use the -o option with Anzo subcommands such as find, get, query, call, and analyze.
+The anzo CLI enables you to request results in the following formats: TriG (default), RDF, RDFS, XML, NT, N3, TTL, TriX, CSV, and JSON.
+To change the format for results, you use the -o option with subcommands such as find, get, and guery.